-There is a medical appraisal policy in place that is compliant with national policy and has received the Board's approval (or by an equivalent governance or executive group).
+There is a medical appraisal policy in place that is compliant with national 8. policy and has received the Board's approval (or by an equivalent governance or executive group).

-Action from last year: None Comments: Yes.
+Comments: Yes.
 Policy is kept up to date and available.
-Action for next year: None

-The designated body has the necessary number of trained appraisers to carry out timely annual medical appraisals for all its licensed medical practitioners.
+The designated body has the necessary number of trained appraisers to carry 9. out timely annual medical appraisals for all its licensed medical practitioners.